 Students with special needs are identified as early as possible using information from primary schools, parents and screening tests.
 Where necessary a programme will be devised, which may involve individual or small group work outside the main timetable, or the provision of additional support within normal lessons.
 Progress is carefully monitored and where appropriate advice is provided to enable parents to help their children at home.

 All staff are expected to recognise students’ individual needs and to plan and provide for those with special education needs within their teaching groups.
 In addition, students may themselves request additional help.
 The staff in The Learning Hub have specialist expertise including qualifications in the teaching of students with specific learning difficulties.
-They are assisted by a trained team of Teaching and Learning Coaches (TLCs) with considerable expertise and experience.
+They are assisted by a trained team of Learning Coaches with considerable expertise and experience.
 The needs of students receiving additional support are reviewed regularly on an individual basis.
 Advice is sought from other external professional agencies, when necessary, which might include educational psychology or communication and language.